Imperial Guard (Marvel Comics): Fictional team history

 Later, War Skrulls impersonating Charles Xavier and the Starjammers depose Deathbird and restore Lilandra to the throne.
 Deathbird cedes the empire back to Lilandra as she has grown bored of the bureaucracy.

 When the Shi'ar and the Kree wage an intergalactic war, the Imperial Guard are commissioned to lead the fight.
-The Guard steals the original Captain Marvel's Nega-Bands from the dead hero's tomb.
+The Guard steals the original Captain Marvel's Nega-Bands from his tomb.
 Using Kree artifacts, including the Bands, the Sh'iar create a massive superweapon, the "Nega-Bomb."
-Ultimately, the Nega-Bomb device is successfully detonated, devastating the Kree Empire, with billions dying instantaneously (98% of the Kree population).
+Ultimately, the Nega-Bomb device is successfully detonated, killing 98% of all Kree.
 The Shi'ar annex the remnants of the Kree Empire, with Deathbird becoming viceroy of the Kree territories.

 Some time later, the Imperial Guard are informed about a hijacked Shi'ar craft, and join Quasar in a battle against a group of interplanetary marauders known as the Starblasters, who attempt to push the moon away from Earth's orbit.

 When many of Earth's heroes vanish (sent to the pocket universe after defeating Onslaught), Lilandra orders the Imperial Guard to help protect Earth.

 Ronan the Accuser leads the Kree in a surprise attack against the Shi'ar, using the Inhumans as an army to disrupt the Shi'ar control of the Kree.
 Ronan seizes control in a surprise attack.
 Threatening to destroy the Inhumans' home of Attilan, he orders the Inhumans and their king, Black Bolt, to obey.
 Ronan compels Karnak, Gorgon, and Triton to covertly join the Imperial Guard, while Black Bolt and Medusa attempt the assassination of the Shi'ar ruler Lilandra at a ceremony ratifying an alliance between the Shi'ar and the Spartoi.
 Black Bolt manages to defeat Ronan in personal combat; the attempt on Lilandra's life fails because the Imperial Guardsman Hobgoblin dies in her place.

 Cassandra Nova, in Charles Xavier's body, contacts Majestrix Lilandra, Xavier's lover.
 Cassandra drives Lilandra insane and uses her to make the Shi'ar fleet destroy the empire.
 Cassandra forces Lilandra to send the Shi'ar Superguardians to sterilize the entirety of mutantkind, starting with the X-Men.
 After a battle with the X-Men, the Imperial Guard come to realize Cassandra's treachery and the danger she poses.
 Jean Grey, using Xavier's consciousness, and with the help of the Imperial Guard, is able to force Cassandra out of Xavier's body and imprison her.